Atos-Research-and-Innovation/IoTagent-LoRaWAN/README.md

 ### Architecture

-As it is explained in [What is LoRaWAN™](https://lora-alliance.org/sites/default/files/2018-04/what-is-lorawan.pdf), the proposed `Network Architecture` for a LoRaWAN based system relies on a mesh network architecture composed by `End nodes`, `Concentrators`, `Network Servers` and `Application Servers`.
+As it is explained in [What is LoRaWAN™](https://lora-alliance.org/sites/default/files/2018-04/what-is-lorawan.pdf), the proposed *Network Architectur* for a LoRaWAN based system relies on a mesh network architecture composed by *End nodes*, *Concentrators*, *Network Servers* and *Application Servers*.
 This IoTA is fully compliant with this architecture, providing interoperability between FIWARE NGSI Context Brokers and LoRaWAN devices.

 ### Supported stacks